kjhealy/kieranhealy.hugo/content/blog/cbo-estimates.markdown

 A [PDF version](https://kieranhealy.org/files/misc/cbo-tab4.pdf) is also available.

+This picture got circulated fairly widely, thanks mostly to Paul Krugman retweeting it.
+Here's a bit more background on how to make one like it.

 There are several ways to show data like this.
 One could just use a bar chart, most obviously, with a bar for the current law and one for the proposed changes.
 Instead I used a "dumbbell" chart, where the current situation and proposed changes are represented by points, and the gap between them is highlighted by connecting them---that's the bar on the dumbbell.
 Projected or actual shifts within categories are a good candidate for a chart of this sort, as you are in effect representing a slide from one state to another for the same group or unit.

 By default, ggplot doesn't have a geom for a plot like this.
 But I took advantage of Bob Rudis's [`ggalt` library](https://github.com/hrbrmstr/ggalt/), which includes `geom_dumbbell()` along with several other goodies.
 His [`hrbrthemes` library](https://github.com/hrbrmstr/hrbrthemes) has some nice thematic elements that are used in this plot, too.